-Once phishing is detected by the brand, the end-user for example, remediation solutions at the hosting company level are effective to bring down phishing.
+Once phishing is detected, for example by the brand or by the end-user, remediation solutions at the hosting company level are effective to bring down phishing.
 Domain names procedures may also be recommended.

 Our internal legal department Nameshield can advise you and carry out these actions for you.

 In case of a phishing e-mail:

 - Do not trust the sender’s name.
 If there is any doubt, contact the sender through another method;